 Marine Life Park - from the air seriesPart 1 | Part 2 | Part 3 | Part 4 | Part 5 | Part 6 | Part 7 | Part 8 | Dolphins | Part 9

 Inside S.E.A.
 Aquarium, the viewing panels at the Dolphin Island zone have been covered up.
 The dolphins are swimming in that particular pool.

 Dolphin Island consists of several connected large pools.
 While these pools cannot be compared to the dolphin’s natural habitat, collectively they form another mega tank in Marine Life Park.
 I have the layout map of all the pools and I’ll post it in the next entry.

 Let’s look at these three connected pools.
 Edit: There are other large pools, these are just three of them.
 Please do not jump to conclusions on the overall enclosure size for the dolphins, because I do not have photos of ALL of the pools.
 There are a handful of dolphins in each tank.
 Obviously, not all 24 dolphins will be placed in just these three tanks.
 The other dolphins are in the other tanks not shown in these photographs, including two tanks within the Grotto (aka rock building).

 The pools at Dolphin Island are linked at certain points, with gates like this.

 The dolphins are currently undergoing quarantine and acclimatizing to their new home.
 RWS said that guests will be able to view the dolphins in S.E.A.
 Aquarium next year.
-Adventure Cove Waterpark will also have a dolphin interaction programme at its Dolphin Island area.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Adventure Cove Waterpark will also have a dolphin interaction programme at its Dolphin Island area.Subscribe to dejiki.com or Like my Facebook page for notifications of updates: